 Innovation 3.4 - “Knowledge Commons”: Prioritize innovations towards a broadly accessible knowledge commons.
 Digital change continuously expands options to co-produce, process and share knowledge.
 Digital tools - from data collection and analysis, model building, knowledge aggregation, visualization to virtuality - can expand scientific methods in all disciplines, facilitate inclusive and cooperative forms of co-production of knowledge (e.g. citizen and open science) and enable knowledge sharing across the globe for all kinds of educational, scientific or practical purposes (see Box 21).
 However, this valuable global public good needs to be actively built, managed and protected to serve as a strong lever for sustainability.
 It is yet too often challenged by a lack of understanding, infrastructure and supportive framework conditions or by large public-private-imbalances towards well-resourced private innovation hubs (especially in tech-research and platform solutions).
-Innovations, political and financial investments are needed: FAIR principles for data (findability, accessibility, interoperability, reusability), public money and public data for public research and knowledge, open science standards, broad investments in digital literacy, education and digital knowledge access around the globe.
+Innovations, political and financial investments are needed: operationalized FAIR principles for data (findability, accessibility, interoperability, reusability), public money and public data for public research and knowledge, open science standards, broad investments in digital literacy, education and digital knowledge access around the globe.
 Creating a global knowledge commons has vast potentials for sustainable development, the empowerment of marginalized groups, the creation of a global (environmental) awareness and empathy as well as breakthroughs in sustainability solutions.

 Innovation 3.5 “Governance Breakthroughs”: Prioritize innovations towards a revolution in networked, agile and collaborative governance.
 Presently, many national laws, regulations and associated governance frameworks that implement global SDG and MEA commitments are not yet being designed to directly benefit from digital technologies, platforms, applications and SMART systems.
 Many national legal frameworks are still using traditional approaches for regulating the physical world while neglecting opportunities to harness digital tools to achieve sustainability outcomes and regulatory compliance.
 As “whole of government” approaches to digitalization and e-governance are taken forward, a range of innovations are needed to catalyze a series of sustainability governance and rule of law breakthroughs.
 First, improving the ability of governance systems and regulations to dynamically adapt to changing sustainability risks and opportunities using real-time information feedback loops and AI in an agile and iterative manner (See Box 22).
 Second, increased automation of Systems of National Accounts (SNAs) used to measure national economic activity with sustainability criteria included (See Box 23).
 Third, transparent monitoring, reporting and verification (MRV) of legal compliance and progress towards national sustainability goals as part of new accountability frameworks.
 Fourth, decentralized and distributed governance solutions to trigger and incentivise collective sustainability actions and behaviors at scale through digital channels.
 Finally, new digital mechanisms to support public participation in decision-making to crowdsource governance priorities and solutions from citizens.
-All of these governance innovations must also prioritize the inclusion of marginalized groups, support subsidiarity and self-governance in an increasingly polycentric setting and help overcome the harsh global-local divide e.g. by building inclusive fora connecting local interests with global decision-making.
+All of these governance innovations must also prioritize the inclusion and ownership/agency of marginalized groups, support subsidiarity and self-governance in an increasingly polycentric setting and help overcome the harsh global-local divide e.g. by building inclusive fora connecting local interests with global decision-making.
 Sustainability policies, laws and regulations increasingly need to be written in digitally relevant and machine-readable formats that can interact with and inform algorithmic decision making, SMART systems and digital twins.